Mutestock/cphsoft/dbd/uge05/assignment/README.md

     POSTGRES\_PASSWORD: softdbd

-    POSTGRES\_DB: garbage
+    POSTGRES\_DB: pg_garbage

 <br><br>
-This is a Rest Api.
+I've decided to create a Rest Api.
+This is because I don't think it's sufficient to learn sql.
+I need to put it into a relevant context.
+I don't think just creating an SQL script will bring you very far in the industry...

 Currently open routes:
 <br><br>